-In connection with the 2017 Follow-on Offering, we issued a total of1,825,749 shares of our common stock at a public offering price of\$11.35 per share, resulting in gross proceeds of approximately \$20.7 million and net proceeds, after deducting underwriting discounts and offering expenses borne by us, of approximately\$19.6 million.
+In connection with the 2017 Follow-on Offering, we issued a total of 1,825,749 shares of our common stock at a public offering price of \$11.35 per share, resulting in gross proceeds of approximately \$20.7 million and net proceeds, after deducting underwriting discounts and offering expenses borne by us, of approximately \$19.6 million.
 We used the proceeds received from this offering to repay existing indebtedness and for other general corporate purposes.

 On March 30, 2017, we filed the 2017 Registration Statement with the SEC to replace the 2014 Registration Statement.
-The 2017 Registration Statement, which was declared effective by the SEC on April 12, 2017, permits us to issue up to an aggregate of \$300.0 million in securities (including approximately \$29.3 million reserved for issuance under our ATM Program), consisting of common stock, preferred stock, warrants, debt securities, depository shares, subscription rights and units, including through separate, concurrent offerings of two or more of such securities.
-To date, we have not issued any securities under the 2017 Registration Statement.
+The 2017 Registration Statement, which was declared effective by the SEC on April 12, 2017, permits us to issue up to an aggregate of \$300.0 million in securities (including approximately \$27.4 million reserved for issuance under our ATM Program), consisting of common stock, preferred stock, warrants, debt securities, depository shares, subscription rights and units, including through separate, concurrent offerings of two or more of such securities.
+To date, we have issued approximately \$1,918,000 of common stock under the 2017 Registration Statement through our ATM Program.